 #22.
 Sponsored Posts

 Sponsored posts are those for which you get paid.

-Well, yes when you have a blog with good traffic and reader base, there are big brands which will pay for writing or mentioning about their products or services within the post.
+Well, yes when you have a blog with good traffic and reader base, there are big brands that will pay for writing or mentioning their products or services within the post.